situmtech/situm-android-getting-started/README.md

 ## <a name="moreinfo"></a> More information

-More info is available at https://des.situm.es/developers/pages/android/.
+More info is available at our [Developers Page](https://des.situm.es/developers/pages/android/).
 For any other question, contact us in https://situm.es/contact.